 The environment of the 21st century world is teeming with a host of influences competing with the truth.
 Unfortunately, your moral compass can easily be skewed making you vulnerable to spiritual desensitization, deception and cauterization.
 Whether aggressive and highly visible or subtle and understated, aberrant influences can skew your ability to make proper judgments.

 Paul condenses the problem down to the fact that those who fall away have, “their own conscience seared with a hot iron” (v.
 2).
 The Greek word translated “seared” in this passage is the source for the English word cauterize (Greek: kauteriazo).
 It describes the process of branding or burning with a red-hot iron rendering nerve endings dead to normal impulses.

-Although your conscience is designed to keep you on course, it can be numbed by spiritual desensitization and deception.
+Designed to keep you on course, your conscience can be numbed by spiritual desensitization and deception.